microsoft/vcpkg-docs/vcpkg/concepts/supported-hosts.md

 ### BSDs or other POSIX systems

 On BSD targets, no vcpkg binary is provided for download.
-Instead, the bootstrap logic will download vcpkg-tool and compile it locally.
+Instead, the bootstrap logic will download the vcpkg source code and compile it locally.

 #### Dependencies
 vcpkg requires a number of software packages that are not part of the Operating System and have to be installed using the package manager: